mrbenbot/wimblepong/README.md

   - use css to flip screen and transform observations so that each "player" is given the equivalent input
   - configurability of playing options
   - code split out tensorflow js
+  - sounds should be controlled as a side effect of the reducer?

 ## Computer Player